-Sydney Gay and Lesbian Mardi Gras paints our city with rainbow colours and glitter every February and March.
-Many other cities and tourist destinations around Australia and New Zealand host their own vibrant LGBTQI festivals too.
+Sydney Gay and Lesbian Mardi Gras sparkles with rainbow colours every February and March.
+Many other cities and tourist destinations around Australia and New Zealand also host their own vibrant LGBTQI festivals.
 Each of them give you great ways to get in touch with your local LGBTQI community, or opportunities to visit and sample the best the cities have to offer.

 Mark your calendars!
 Australia's Pride Festivals are listed below in order of dates throughout 2019.
 Many events for later in the year are still in the planning stages, so click the links to connect and find out more.